anakic/querystorm-docs/New docs/The App class.md

 # The App class

+QueryStorm can define projects that are part of the workbook, or are defined outside of workbooks.
+Each project can be a small application that the QueryStorm runtime runs and manages.

 The `App` class is the entry point to the QueryStorm application.
-If your project does not define an `App` class explicitly, a default `Application` class will be used.
+If your project does not define an `App` class explicitly, a default `ApplicationModule` instance is used implicitly.

 When loading the module, the runtime will create a single instance the `App` class.
 It is the job the `App` class to set up all of the other classes components of the application (register services, create the data context and components).